Causing Danger with a Firearm

 Pleading guilty

 If you agree that you have committed the offence and the police are able to prove so, it is best to plead guilty.
 You will normally receive a discount on your sentence, and it will demonstrate remorse and contrition.
-Our experienced solicitors can negotiate with prosecutors for you to plead guilty to less serious facts or even a less serious charge.
+Our experienced solicitors can negotiate with prosecutors to have you plead guilty to less serious facts or to a less serious charge.

-Causing danger with a firearm, carries a maximum penalty of two years imprisonment in the Local Court and 10 years imprisonment in the District Court.
+Causing danger with a firearm carries a maximum penalty of 10 years imprisonment in the District Court.
 These penalties are typically reserved for the worst offenders.
-Causing danger with a firearm is a serious offence and if you are charged with it, you should contact our office immediately.
+Causing danger with a firearm is a serious offence, and if you are charged with it, you should contact our office immediately.

-Joseph Correy represented a client charged with possessing a 9mm pistol.
+Our lawyer represented a client charged with possessing a 9mm pistol.
 The case against him involved significant amounts of intercepted phone calls in which he was heard sourcing the firearm.
-Mr Correy obtained additional calls not initially disclosed by the police.
+Our lawyer obtained additional calls not initially disclosed by the police.
 These demonstrated that our client was in fear for his safety at the time he sought to obtain the firearm.
 Police records of a home invasion against him were also obtained.
 The sentencing judge found that our client was under significant stress at the time he sourced the pistol and did not send him to jail.

-Mr Harb represented a man charged with two counts of possessing an unauthorised firearm, each carrying a sentence of 14 years imprisonment.
+Our criminal defence lawyer represented a man charged with two counts of possessing an unauthorised firearm, each carrying a sentence of 14 years imprisonment.
 The judge took into account that the man had given evidence in unrelated matters.
-The judge also found that him having the guns was for the purpose of protection.
-Even though still illegal the judge took this into account and gave a two-year suspended sentence.
+The judge also found that his having the guns was for the purpose of protection.
+Even though it was still illegal, the judge took this into account and gave a two-year suspended sentence.

-One of our criminal lawyers represented a young man charged with possessing 8 prohibited firearms.
-He was stopped by police and the firearms were found in his car.
+Our lawyer represented a young man charged with possessing 8 prohibited firearms.
+He was stopped by the police, and the firearms were found in his car.
 Evidence was called to establish that our client had no criminal associations or criminal record.
 It was established that he was a keen hunter and firearm enthusiast who had legally obtained the weapons.
 The court accepted our clients’ actions.
-They were not typical of similar cases where there is a risk that the firearms will be used for illegal activity.
-The court accepted that the weapons formed part of a collection exclusively used for otherwise legal hunting.
+They were not typical of similar cases in which there is a risk that firearms will be used for illegal activity.
+The court accepted that the weapons formed part of a collection used exclusively for lawful hunting.
 The court imposed an intensive correction order and did not send our client to jail.

 Get in touch